 When life takes an unexpected turn, or we are stressed and busy, it is easy to go into survival mode and bury our emotions.
 We keep pressing on, doing the things we know we are supposed to be doing and keep putting one foot in front of the other.

-But is vital that we process those emotions and grow in our faith.
-Whether with other people, or alone on the pages of a notebook our emotions need to be processed.
+But it is vital that we process those emotions, rather than holding them in until one day we explode or hit a breaking point.
+Whether with other people, or alone on the pages of a notebook, our emotions need to be processed.
 Felt.
 Dealt with.
 And released.

 It only takes a few minutes to sit down in front of a computer or a notebook with a blank page in front of you and start writing.
 Write whatever comes to mind.
 Get those thoughts out.
 Be honest and vulnerable, the page is a safe place for you.